-In one of my latest posts about BPM cycles, I wrote that I see BPM as actions happening on different levels:
+In one of my posts on BPM cycles, I wrote that I see BPM as activities happening on different levels:

 3. Improving the process

 To implement this, it might be a good idea to understand your processes.
-And when I help organizations to understand their processes, I always take a look at several enablers of a process.
-Think about workflow, people, software, steering, etc. In short; all the aspects needed to make a process perform.
+When I help organizations to understand their processes, I always take a look at the different enablers of a process.
+Think about workflow, people, software, data, governance etc. In short; all the aspects needed to make a process perform.

-The enabler I’d like to focus on in this post is Data.
-You’ve probably read millions of articles that tell you that data is "the new gold".
-And you might still remember the roaring days of Big Data or attended a conference where you heard that we produce more data in a minute today, than our grandparents did in a whole millennium.
+The enabler I’d like to focus on in this post is data.
+You’ve probably read millions of articles that tell you data is "the new gold".
+You also might remember the roaring days of Big Data or attended a conference where a hip data scientist told you that nowadays we produce more data in a minute, than our grandparents did in a whole millennium.

 Cool, but what does it have to do with your processes?
 A lot.
 In many processes, data (or should I call it information?) plays a big role.
 But data in general doesn’t mean anything.
 You need data to fulfill a need.
 That’s why I always make a distinction, like the cycles, between data on different levels to manage your cases and processes: